On the Blackbody Spectrum of Kilonovae: Derivation of the Modified Blackbody

 \subsection{The integrated expression}

 Ultimately, this suggests that the observed temperature is a convolution of cooling temperatures and varying Doppler corrections.
-To determine the corresponding spectral shape of a multi-temperature blackbody, we must integrate the blackbodies over the emitting area and the solid angle (and in extension over the range of effective temperatures).
+To determine the corresponding spectral shape of a multi-temperature blackbody, we must integrate the blackbodies over the surface (and in extension over the range of effective temperatures).

-The specific intensity $I_\lambda(\mu)$ is defined as the energy carried by a light ray from the surface-element at $\mu$ per unit of time, wavelength, area and solid angle.
-Integrating over the area and solid angle yields the specific luminosity \citep[e.g. Eq.~3.72 in][]{Hubeny2014}: